jason5ng32/macOS-Screen-Saver-as-Chrome-New-Tab/README.md

 >
 >I believe this is a temporary issue, and Apple will likely fix the certificate error in the future.

-If you want to enjoy higher quality, faster-loading 4K videos, and you are using macOS, you can follow the steps that come next."
+If you want to enjoy higher quality, faster-loading 4K videos, and you are using macOS, you can follow the steps that come next.

 ## Acquire Screen Saver Videos via System Preferences